-Information On Taking A Bus From Theme Parks Or Disney Springs
+Taking A Disney World Bus From Theme Parks Or Disney Springs

 Before reaching the bus terminal at the theme parks or Disney Springs there are boards listing all resorts and other bus route options.
 The other bus route options might include transportation to Disney Springs or from one theme park to another.

 For example, if you are going from Magic Kingdom to Boardwalk Resort you would look at the board located before the Magic Kingdom bus area.
 In this example, Boardwalk buses are using loading area #14.